mrvisheshjat/Portfolio-Website/README.md

 Thanks for checking out.
 If you have a suggestion im happy to hear<br>
 Don't forget to give the project a star!<br>
 Thanks again!
-Now go create something AMAZING! :)<r>
+Now go create something AMAZING! :)<br>

 <br />
 <div align="center">